 High school transcripts

-If you have fewer than 30 semester (45 quarter) hours at the time of application, your high school / secondary school transcript is required.
+If you have fewer than 30 semester (45 quarter) hours at the time of application, your high school or secondary school transcript is required.
 Request that your high school send your official transcript to Ohio State, electronically if possible.
 Emailed or faxed transcripts will not be accepted.

 Official ACT or SAT scores